pyurips/correlation-index-per-area/README.md

  - [Português](https://github.com/pyurips/correlationIndexPerArea#%C3%ADndice-de-correla%C3%A7%C3%A3o-por-%C3%A1rea-com-diferen%C3%A7as-de-intervalos-constantes)

-# Correlation index by area with constant interval differences
+# Correlation index by area with the constant values of the intervals in the abscissa

 ### What exactly is
 Like the linear correlation coefficient, the area correlation index is used to relate how closely two variables are related.
 However, the second is not used, like the first, as the linear coefficient of the equation of a line (regression).